Ejdrup/relative-enrichment/README.md

 <br>
 Last updated on 2022/02/07.

-Repository method presented in the paper:
+Repository for method presented in the paper:
 <br>
 **Relative enrichment – a density-based colocalization measure for single-molecule localization microscopy**